Zerg00s/PowerShellPnP-AppAuthentication/readme.md

-# Goal and Use Case
+# Create an Azure App Registration with a certificate with a few clicks

+## Scenarios
-Suppose, you are working for the company that enforces MFA policy across all user accounts.
+1. Suppose, you are working for the company that enforces MFA policy across all user accounts.
 This makes it hard to use PowerShell PnP for remote deployments via Azure DevOps or Azure Automation.
 As an alternative to disabling MFA, we can register an Azure AD app and assign Full control to the SharePoint Tenant.
+2. Suppose you need to register an Azure App registration for a service or a product that does not have an automated way of doing it.
+It can be a pain to create a certificate manually, upload it to the Azure app registration, request concent for the permissions, etc. Why don't you just run a batch script that does it all at once?

 ## What script does
 The script will automatically: